parkersullivan77/Travel-Planning-Web-Application/team/Sprint4.md

 #### What we need to work on

-Getting even better at assigning the right number of epics,
+Getting even better at assigning the right number of epics and tasks as well as prioritizing tasks.
+We also learnt that we should get help from other teams/TA's when we spend too much time on a task.
 #### What we will change next sprint